cloudymax/pxeless/README.md

   - Unlike a [system container](https://linuxcontainers.org/lxd/introduction/) or [Multipass](https://multipass.run/docs) it can create windows hosts
   - Unlike Firecracker it supports pinning memmory addresses and cpu cores.

+These qualities make QEMU well-suited for those seeking a hypervisor running the first layer of virtualization.
+In your second layer though, you should consider the lighter, faster LXD, Firecracker, and Cloud-Hypervisor.

 ## Sources